-This section covers milestones in my life that are related to traveling and moving between places.
-They reflect some of the top accomplishments that I think change or influence me in ways I never imagined, and hopefully they are able to help and inspire you!
+This section covers milestones in my life, whether it’s traveling the world or moving elsewhere.
+They reflect some of the top accomplishments that I think change or influence me in ways I never imagined, and hopefully they are able to help and inspire you.

 7 most important things i learned from living abroad

 Moving abroad has changed my life in so many ways and I’ve learned a lot from it.
 So here’s 7 things to know for those who are moving or already living abroad.